jeanbza/git-go-websiteskeleton/README.md

 ### Logging ###
 This project contains access and error logging.
 By default, these logs will be placed in your system's temp folder (on most *nix machines, this is /tmp; on mac, it's /private/var/gobbledegook).
 To change the log dir, simply run main with -log_dir="/path/to/dir", as in ./main -log_dir="/path/to/dir".
 If you decide to change the log location (which I recommend), you are in charge of cleaning your log dir periodically.
 The program's log library (glog) will handle max file sizes, but multiple logs will not be cleaned automatically.

-Some more info on what's capture:
+Some more info on what gets captured:
 - Access logging captures each request served, logging the requestor's IP, the request method, uri, and protocol, the time requested, and the page load time.
 - Error logging captures the time, error, and a stack trace.